JustinPealing/html-query-plan/README.md

 ## Running XSLT separately

-Under the covers html-query-plan is an XSLT 1.0 stylesheet, `qp.xslt` which can be used to pre-render the plan html.
-Javascript is still needed to draw the connectling lines, to do this follow the above steps but call `QP.drawLines` instead:
+Under the covers, html-query-plan is an XSLT 1.0 stylesheet (`qp.xslt`), which can be used to pre-render the plan html.
+Javascript is still needed to draw the connecting lines.
+To do this, follow the above steps but call `QP.drawLines` instead:

 ```
 <div id="container">